derekrliang/backdrop/README.md

 # backdrop

-> A screensaver web application that feeds on photos from 500px
+> Screensaver web application feeding on photos from 500px.

 ## Introduction